 Once deposited, the funds must be held in an escrow account, typically until the closing transaction is complete.
 At that time, the deposit is applied to the buyer’s down payment and closing costs.

 As for who gets earnest money, in most cases, it’s the seller, assuming the purchase contract goes through.
-However, there are some instances where earnest money may be returned to the homebuyer, such as if certain contingencies aren’t met or there’s a failed home inspection.
+However, there are some instances where earnest money may be returned if certain conditions aren’t met during the closing process.

 Is earnest money required?
 Why it's important